chaitanyasivathmika19/HTML-practice3/README.md

 # My Practice Web Page

 This is a practice HTML web page where I have explored various HTML elements, attributes, and inline styling.
+I have learned using many websites like GeeksforGeeks, W3Schools, and others.
 ## Features

 - **Headings & Paragraphs**